 Gift Cards for Research Participant Payments (RPP)

 The HSP program can be used to provide gift cards to participants of research or survey projects (including employee participants).
-Treasury Management is responsible for the HSP system and is the only campus method for requesting cash and prepaid or gift cards for HSP use.
+Banking & Merchant Services is responsible for the HSP system and is the only campus method for requesting cash and prepaid or gift cards for HSP use.
 HSP establishes a secure database to house payment and participant information, reducing or eliminating data that departments must store, and provides central review for compliance and tax reporting considerations.

 Follow instructions in the Human Subject Payments Directives and Procedures when awarding gift cards to human subject payments.